wiremock/wiremock.org/_docs/response-templating.md

 The model of the request is supplied to the header and body templates.
 The following request attributes are available:

+`request.id` - The unique ID of each request (introduced in WireMock version x.x.x)

 `request.url` - URL path and query

 `request.path` - URL path.
 This can be referenced in full or it can be treated as an array of path segments (like below) e.g. `request.path.3`.